List of concentration and internment camps: Russia and the Soviet Union

 In Imperial Russia, penal labor camps were known by the name katorga.

 The first Soviet camps were organized in June 1918 for the detention of Czechoslovak soldiers.
 The Solovki prison camp existed since 1923.

 In the Soviet Union, labour penitentiary camps were simply called camps, almost always plural ("lagerya").
 These were used as forced labor camps, and they had small percentages of political prisoners.
 After Aleksandr Solzhenitsyn's book titled The Gulag Archipelago was published, they became known to the rest of the world as Gulags, after the branch of the NKVD (state security service) that managed them.
 (In the Russian language, the term is used to denote the whole system, rather than individual camps.)

 In addition to what is sometimes referred to as the Gulag proper (consisting of the "corrective labor camps") there were "corrective labor colonies", originally intended for prisoners with short sentences, and "special resettlements" of deported peasants.
 At its peak, the system held a combined total of 2,750,000 prisoners.
 In all, perhaps more than 18,000,000 people passed through the Gulag system in 1929–1953, and millions more were deported and exiled to remote areas of the Soviet Union.

 Of the 5.7 million Soviet prisoners of war who were captured by the Germans, 3.5 million of them had died in German captivity by the end of the war.
-The survivors were treated as traitors upon their return to the USSR (see Order No. 270).
-Over 1.5 million surviving Red Army soldiers who had been imprisoned by the Germans were sent to the Gulag.

 After World War II, some 3,000,000 German POWs and civilians were sent to Soviet labor camps, as part of war reparations by forced labor.

 After the 1990s

 During the Second Chechen War, the Russian forces used the Chernokozovo internment camp as the main center of their filtration camp system in Chechnya from 1999 to 2003 to suppress Chechnya's independence movement.
 Tens of thousands of Chechens were arrested and detained in these camps.
-According to Chechen witnesses, the inmates were beaten while girls as young as 13 were raped by Russian soldiers.
+According to Chechen witnesses, the inmates were beaten while some women were raped by Russian soldiers.

 Since early 2017, there have been reports of gay concentration camps in Ramzan Kadyrov's Chechnya, which are allegedly being used for the extrajudicial detention and torture of men who are suspected of being gay or bisexual.
 Around 100 men have been imprisoned and at least three people have already died.
 Chechnya is a predominantly Muslim, ultra-conservative society in which homophobia is widespread and homosexuality is taboo, and where having a gay relative is seen as a "stain on the entire extended family".

 An extensive list of Gulag camps is being compiled based on official sources.